Guitars with bolt-on necks are easily the most widely available, but have you ever thought about why that is the case?

-Take Fender Stratocasters as an example.
-These guitars have historically used bolt-on construction and are known for their bright and twangy quality; however, this is most likely do their frequent use of single-coil pickups rather than the neck joint.
+Take Fender Stratocasters and Telecasters as an example.
+These guitars have historically used bolt-on construction and are known for their bright and twangy quality; however, this is most likely due to their frequent use of single-coil pickups rather than the neck joint.

 Just like I mentioned in my article discussing the pros and cons of neck-through guitars, I think any sonic differences related to neck construction are negligible and hard to notice, if they even exist.

 When it comes to playability, people will argue in favor of bolt-on, set-neck, vs. neck-thru regarding how comfortable they feel, especially when trying to access the higher frets up on the neck.

 In my experience, neck-through did seem to edge out bolt-ons in the playability department, but I’ve played guitars of all types that were incredibly comfortable, had great sustain, and were very responsive.

 Therefore, I think it’s inaccurate to say definitively that either kind of guitar has an advantage over the other regarding feeling and sound quality.
 It’s all subjective!

 Related to what I mentioned earlier in this article, another misconception that bolt-on necks have is that they are of lesser quality.